DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-11-training-with-a-disability-iteration.md

 ### Using ‘extra assistance’ in the title

-Using the word ‘disability’ in the title excluded candidates that have short-term physical or mental health conditions, or a condition they don’t regard as a disability.
+Using the word ‘disability’ in the title excluded candidates that have short-term physical or mental health conditions, or a condition they do not regard as a disability.

 If the question mentions ‘extra assistance’ instead of ‘disability’ Then candidates with access needs will be more compelled to enter their condition(s)